Skip to main content

 There are plenty of options available to satisfy all travelers.
 Those seeking a more laid-back dining experience may opt to eat in the buffet, which is open for breakfast, lunch, and dinner, or grab a slice of pizza at Sorrento's.

 Specialty restaurants are available to those who want to elevate their cruising experience.
-For a surcharge, guests can dine at Chops Grille, the cruise line's signature steakhouse; Izumi, which offers sushi and Japanese dishes; the Chef's Table for an intimate, five-course wine paring dinner that's hosted by the Executive Chef and Sommelier; and Giovanni's Table for Italian.
+For a surcharge, guests can dine at Chops Grille, the cruise line's signature steakhouse; Izumi, which offers sushi and Japanese dishes; the Chef's Table for an intimate, five-course dinner with wine pairing that's hosted by the Executive Chef and Sommelier; and Giovanni's Table for Italian.

 Venues vary by ship, with some having over ten specialty restaurants to choose from!
-With so many choices, it's important to understand what venues are complimentary and which ones are available for an additional fee.
+As such, it's important to understand what venues are complimentary and which ones are available for an additional fee.

 Read more: Food on a Royal Caribbean cruise